 Amy K. Bailey

 Since its inception in 1993, nearly 90,000 high school dropouts have completed the National Guard Youth Challenge Program, a youth diversion program for unemployed high school dropouts.
 As of 2008, 27 states have partnered with the military to implement this residential program for at-risk youth.
 There is limited research on this new social welfare program despite its representing a dynamic military-state-welfare relationship.
 This study examines state-level conditions and looks to answer three research questions: 1) Under what conditions do states start a ChalleNGe program?; 2) What role do time-varying social and economic factors have in influencing states to initially adopt the program?; and 3) To what extent does the racial composition of program sites reflect the racial composition of its host state's young high school drop-outs?
 I examined state-level social and economic conditions using data from a variety of federal agencies and public opinion surveys.
 I examined social and economic circumstances that may have influenced state-level participation.
 Due to the nature of time-dependent variables and states' launching programs as various times since 1993, I used an event history analysis to predict the timing of initiation of a ChalleNGe program.
 The results of this research indicate that high unemployment rates and low high school graduation rates increase the likelihood that a state will create a ChalleNGe program.
 The results from this study provide insight into the creation and expansion of the ChalleNGe program as well as the changing role of military as a part of the welfare state.

 Drury, Madisen B., "Military as Welfare State: Conditions Leading to the Adoption of the National Guard Youth ChalleNGe Program" (2012).
-All Graduate Theses and Dissertations.
-Paper 1270.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+1270.